How to sign out other Users in Windows 10/8/7?

 Step 1.
 Right-click on the Windows Taskbar free space and select Task Manager.

-Alternatively, you can press Ctrl + Shift + Esc keys from the keyboard to open the Task Manager window.
+Alternatively, you can press the Ctrl + Shift + Esc keys from the keyboard to open the Task Manager window.

 Step 4.
-Once you click the Sign off option, the Task Manager window will prompt with a warning, “Do you want to continue?”:-
+Once you click the Sign off option, the Task Manager window will prompt with a warning, “Do you want to continue?

 Step 5.
 Confirm by clicking on the “Sign out user.”